Most lameness issues with a horse indicate problems with the horses foot.

 The Next Steps

-After this, if further tests are required, your vet may look at other methods of diagnosis such as MRI’s, radiographs and ultrasounds.
+After this, if further tests are required, your vet may look at other methods of diagnosis such as thermal imaging, MRI’s, radiographs and ultrasounds.
 These can lead to quite a large bill from your vet so be prepared for this, although the majority of equine insurance companies will cover 100% of an MRI scan it is worth checking with yours before the scan takes place.

 Further Technological Diagnostic Measures